 A physician will treat diarrhea that lasts for a long time or is chronic along with its underlying causes.
 But there may be no need to treat mild cases of acute diarrhea.

 Dehydration or hypovolemia caused by gastrointestinal diseases can be treated with fluid therapy.
-When it comes to the adverse effects of diarrhea, both children and adults are prone to becoming dehydrated.
+Regarding the adverse effects of diarrhea, both children and adults are prone to becoming dehydrated.

 It is also possible to purchase antidiarrheal medications over the counter.
 Loperamide is one of these medications, while bismuth subsalicylate is another.
 The drug Imodium reduces the passage of stool by reducing motility.
 The drug is available both over the counter and online.

 Pepto-Bismol relieves diarrhea in children and adults.
 Additionally, it can prevent traveler’s diarrhea.
-Because of their ability to reduce pathogen removal from the body through stools, antidiarrheal medications have been linked to the prolongation of bacterial infections.
+Antidiarrheal medications have been linked to the prolongation of bacterial infections because of their ability to reduce pathogen removal from the body through stools.

-The type of antibiotics you need to treat an infection or stop diarrhea will depend on the cause of the problem.
+The type of medicines to stop diarrhea or antibiotic you need to treat an infection or stop watery diarrhea will depend on the cause of the problem.
 In the case of diarrhea caused by bacterial infections, it can only be treated with antibiotics.

 If the cause is a particular medication, switching to another one might help.
 Before changing medications, consult your doctor.